-6. Obtain approval of a printed copy of the upgraded saved POS by the Advisory Committee in a group meeting or in person individually and forward it to the Graduate Program Coordinator.
+3. Obtain approval of a printed copy of the upgraded saved POS by the Advisory Committee in a group meeting or in person individually and forward it to the Graduate Program Coordinator.

-7. The Graduate Committee will review the POS to ensure that the choices of coursework and Advisory Committee members are consistent with the student seeking a degree in the Graduate Program and Graduate School policies.
+4. The Graduate Committee will review the POS to ensure that the choices of coursework and Advisory Committee members are consistent with the student seeking a degree in the Graduate Program and Office of the Vice Provost for Graduate Students and Postdoctoral Scholars policies.

-8. After the Graduate Program Coordinator informs you the Graduate Committee's approval, submit the upgraded POS to the Graduate School.

-9. Your POS is then electronically routed, through the proper channel (Advisory Committee members, Graduate Committee, Chair of the Graduate Program, and Department Head) for approval of the Graduate School.
+After the Graduate Program Coordinator informs you the Graduate Committee's approval, submit the upgraded POS to the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars.
+9. Your POS is then electronically routed, through the proper channel (Advisory Committee members, Graduate Committee, Chair of the Graduate Program, and Department Head) for approval of the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars.
 Check its status at any time by returning to the Submitted Plan of Study link.
 If there is delay within Advisory Committee, please remind them gently.